Corrie Yee Wears Red Lingerie & Fur Robe In Bel Air

 In the stunning photos, Corrie sported a cherry red lingerie set.
 The tight bra included a plunging neckline that exposed her colossal cleavage and fit tightly around her chest.
 The garment also boasted a sparkling metal embellishment in the front.

 The matching panties were cut high over her voluptuous hips while flaunting her long, lean legs and muscular thighs.
 Her flat tummy and killer abs were also on full display in the shots.
-She accessorized the look with a sheer, red robe a fur neckline and matching cuffs around the wrists.
+She accessorized the look with a sheer, red robe that featured a fur neckline and matching cuffs around the wrists.
 She added some sky-high nude heels as well.

 In the first photo, Corrie stood in front of a set of stairs.
 She pushed her hip out and bent one knee while resting a hand on her thigh and looking away from the camera.
 The second shot was similar, but featured her robe blowing back behind her and her hand in her hair.